microsoft/netperf/docs/devdocs.md

 # SecNetPerf + Netperf "good to know"

-How it works is, all the powershell scripts and metadata required for performance testing is located in `tests/secnetperf`.
+How it should works is, all the powershell scripts and metadata required for performance testing is located in `tests/secnetperf`.
+Currently, those scripts are exposed by MsQuic via: https://github.com/microsoft/msquic/pull/3974

 When a project (MsQuic, Windows Engineering System) calls into netperf to trigger secnetperf tests, they have the option to pass in a bunch of parameters in the HTTP query.